Head to Head Review: Plains All American Pipeline (PAA) versus Its Peers

-Plains All American Pipeline (NASDAQ:PAA – Get Free Report) is one of 16 public companies in the “Pipelines, Except Natural Gas” industry, but how does it weigh in compared to its rivals?
-We will compare Plains All American Pipeline to related businesses based on the strength of its earnings, valuation, institutional ownership, dividends, profitability, risk and analyst recommendations.
+Plains All American Pipeline (NASDAQ:PAA – Get Free Report) is one of 16 publicly-traded companies in the “Pipelines, Except Natural Gas” industry, but how does it weigh in compared to its rivals?
+We will compare Plains All American Pipeline to similar businesses based on the strength of its analyst recommendations, earnings, profitability, valuation, risk, dividends and institutional ownership.

 Profitability